 How should I take Xofluza?

-- Take Xofluza exactly as your healthcare provider tells you to.
+- Take Xofluza exactly as directed by your healthcare provider or pharmacist.

 - Take Xofluza with or without food.